SAPhow/SAP.how/articles/gui/support/monitor-background-jobs.md

   - From (date) - *current date*
   - To (date) - *current date*

-*Execute* button will show all the launches of the program in a backgroun mode for a provided date.
+*Execute* button will show all the launches of the program in a background mode for a provided date.

 What could be interesting in the shown report: